-Last Revision: 9 April 2018
+Last Revision: 9 September 2018

-© Edition Orient
+Edition Orient with the title:

 I have good contacts to Arab authors, illustrators and publishers and to German speaking publishers of children's literature.
 I am a member of the German association of literary translators Verband der Literaturübersetzer VdÜ, the Deutsch-Arabische Freundschaftsgesellschaft DAFG, the Deutsch-Jemenitische Gesellschaft DJG, and of the Association for Children's and Youth Literature Arbeitskreis für Jugendliteratur AKJ, which is the German Section of the International Board on Books for Young People IBBY.